ruslanmv/watsonx-workshop/docs/tracks/day0-env/setup-simple-ollama-environment.md

 Note: MyBinder instances are ephemeral and have limited resources.

-Update YOUR_USERNAME with the actual GitHub username.
+Update ruslanmv with the actual GitHub username.
 :::